antoniolopes/CEB/README.md

 ### Warning

-The contents of this folder are periodically updated, which reset your changes and delet any file that you may have added.
+The contents of this folder are periodically updated, which reset your changes and delete any file that you may have added.
 So, don't put your files here, put them in any other directory inside your home directory.

 ### Addicional resources
  - [Pandas Exercises, Practice, Solution](https://www.w3resource.com/python-exercises/pandas/index.php)